FrameworkComputer/inputmodule-rs/README.md

 ## Features

 - Reset into bootloader when firmware crashes/panics
-- API over USB ACM Serial Port - Requires not Drivers on Windows and Linux
+- API over USB ACM Serial Port - Requires no Drivers on Windows and Linux
   - Display various pre-programmed patterns
   - Light up a percentage of the screen
   - Change brightness